-Involving the kids in gardening is a great way to get them outside in all weather, as well as give them skills that will stand them in good stead in future life.
+As a family, playing in the garden is a wonderful bonding activity.
+Involving the kids in gardening is a great way to get them outside in all weather too, as well as give them skills that will stand them in good stead in future life.

 Gardening teaches care, patience, chemistry and biology, and if you grow herbs, fruits or vegetables, it can teach home economics and cooking too.

-For a relatively small cost, you get to spend time together, time outdoors, and help build an area for the whole family to enjoy.
+For a relatively small cost, you get all the health benefits of spending time together, time outdoors, and help build an area for the whole family to enjoy.